 Potential monthly average-energy use by customers in Idaho Power's service area is defined by three load forecasts that reflect load uncertainty resulting from different weather-related assumptions.
 Figure 7.1 and Table 7.1 show the results of the three forecasts used in the 2019 IRP as annual system load growth over the planning period.
-There is an approximately 50-percent probability Idaho Power's load will exceed the expected-case forecast, a 30-percent probability of load exceeding the 70th-percentile forecast, and a 10-percent probability of load exceeding the 70th-percentile forecast, and a 10-percent probability of load exceeding the 90th-percentile forecast.
+There is an approximately 50-percent probability Idaho Power's load will exceed the expected-case forecast, a 30-percent probability of load exceeding the 70th-percentile forecast, and a 10-percent probability of load exceeding the 90th-percentile forecast.
 The projected 20-year compound annual growth rate in the expected case forecast is 1.0 percent during the 2019 through 2038 period.
-The projected 20-year average compound annual growth rate in the 70th- and 90th-percentile forecasts is 1.0 percent during the 2019 through 2038 period.
+The projected 20-year average compound annual growth rate in the 70th- and 90th-percentile forecasts is 1.0 percent over the 2019 through 2038 period.